MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/display-save-files.md

 ---
 author: sophiasysun
-description: Display a file and save shared files to OneDrive or your work order ms.author: sopsun ms.date: 03/18/20 ms.service: crm-online ms.topic: article
+description: Display a file and save shared files to OneDrive or an open work order ms.author: sopsun ms.date: 03/18/20 ms.service: crm-online ms.topic: article
-title: Display a file and save shared files to OneDrive or your work order ms.reviewer: krbjoran
+title: Display a file and save shared files to OneDrive or an open work order ms.reviewer: krbjoran
 ---